jcstein/jcs/src/verify.md

-# Verify me
+# Verify my identity

-If you're verifying my identity, my telegram is `@josh_cs` (please, don't use this as an invitation to spam me).
+If you're verifying my identity, my only telegram is `@josh_cs` (please, don't use this as an invitation to spam me).

 My discord handle is `joshcs.eth` (previously `joshcs.eth#3384` -- same note as above, btw).

-If you're using linkedin still, [here is my portfolio](https://linkedin.com/in/joshcstein).
+This is my only [LinkedIn portfolio](https://linkedin.com/in/joshcstein).